skeletonbow/obs-shaderfilter/README.md

 ## License

-This project is licensed under the "[Unlicense](http://unlicense.org/)", because copy[right|left] is a hideous mess to deal with and I don't like it.
+This project is licensed under the "GNU General Public License version 2.0".

-## Donations

-I appreciate donations/follows/subs on twitch.tv/surn , [Bitcoin](bitcoin:3HAN6eVxv81URgj51wxeCd9eMhg3tvriro) or [LiteCoin](litecoin:MQFVTFCZUtcucZJzQCyiSDTirrWGqTyCjM).
-Why Crypto?
-We do not have free speech when we live in fear of everything being taken away on an authoritarian whim, a criminal plot or an outraged mob?